'God of War Ragnarok' PS4 and PS5 release date, gameplay and everything we know

 At the Sony PlayStation Showcase on September 9, developer Sony Santa Monica and publisher PlayStation Studios announced that God of War Ragnarok has been delayed to 2022.

-Previously, in a Q&A with Herman Hulst, Sony Interactive Entertainment‘s head of worldwide studios, it was revealed that the game would be pushed to some time in 2022.
+Speaking during a Q&A, Herman Hulst, Sony Interactive Entertainment‘s head of worldwide studios, talked about the pushback:

 “So we have, currently, two very big, very narrative-driven games in development: Horizon Forbidden West and the next God of War,” explained Hulst at the time.
 “For both of those, they’re frankly affected by access to performance capture and talent.
 For Horizon, we think we are on track to release this holiday season.
 But that isn’t quite certain yet, and we’re working as hard as we can to confirm that to you as soon as we can.”